-In this Disposable Age, we could have disposed of one another in search -- and hope -- of another meaningful friend, but we chose to be further honed by our differences.
-I am so thankful for this special lady's friendship, her faithfulness to God & her wisdom.
-She makes me laugh like no other pal (and a favorite hearty audience to me) & offers wise council in Biblical alignment due to her spiritual maturity.
-It's a shame we are all so well-connected these days in some respects.
-Many might choose to dispose of a valuable friendship the moment a squeak, an uncomfortable tension due to differences, or an argument presents.
-It can be awkward, potentially humiliating and perhaps discouraging.
+In this Disposable Age, we could block of one another in search of other meaningful friends, or be honed by the differences.
+Many might choose to dispose of a valuable friendship the moment a squeak, an uncomfortable tension, or an argument presents.
+It can be awkward, potentially humiliating and perhaps discouraging to address head-on.
 That's the ugly face of Pride, though.

 If not intentional, though, further pressing into one another to learn more about those sticky places -- and how to narrow the gap -- is best for our integrity and long-term mental health.
-I learned a valuable life-changing practice through that experience with this dear woman.
-I am grateful for her honesty -- which may have been hard to offer because she knows my heart well & that I would never intend to hurt anyone, let alone her.
-She mentioned learning that being boldly honest and confronting the issue didn't necessarily spell disaster for either of us -- that confrontation can be healthy & peaceful, even though a little squeaky at times.
-Mind you, since we both believe that we are to forgive seventy-times-seven, this is more possible than with someone who does not.
+I learned a valuable practice through clarifying conversations (as Pastor Michael puts it).
+I am grateful for honesty of those near & dear, knowing that I would not intend to hurt.
+Bold honesty and confronting the issue doesn't necessarily spell disaster.
+Confrontation can be healthy & peaceful, though a little squeaky.
+Since Believers know we are to forgive seventy-times-seven, this is more possible than with someone who does not.

 How grateful to know that Jesus instructed us to forgive one another essentially infinitely (Matthew 18:21-22) and that our record of wrongs would be tossed into the Sea of Forgetfulness or sent to the lost horizon (Micah 7:19).

 Like a pearl etched to beauty by nature's sanding -- and not by "parasitic irritation" -- good friends help us to be better.